MostafaBastawy/Food_User/README.md

 # Food Delivery Application (User)

-This is a full Social App.
+This is a full Food Delivery App.
 I made by using Firebase (Authentication, Firestore Database, Storage),and State Management (Bloc).
-This app give the user ability to share posts, share stories, chat with other users and edit his profile information & profile picture & cover Picture.
+This app give the user ability to ordering a food or any available products & enjoy with offers & ability to pay by master card, visa or cash on delivery, also the user can track his order till he receive it   .

 ## Tools
 - Authentication: Firebase Authentication